Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning

 Furthermore, to capture the local and global graphical properties, the spatially connected consistency loss is devised to guide the denoising process to accurately predict intrinsic structural patterns.

-Here, the first term measures the overall similaity between predicted and empirical SC, and the second term computes the betweenness centrality (BC) to measure the local topological similarity. $\kappa_{ij}(k)$ is the number of shortest paths through $k$-th ROI from ROI $i$ to ROI $j$, $\kappa_{ij}$ represents all the number of shortest paths between ROI $i$ and ROI $j$.
+Here, the first term measures the overall similarity between predicted and empirical SC, and the second term computes the betweenness centrality (BC) to measure the local topological similarity. $\kappa_{ij}(k)$ is the number of shortest paths from ROI $i$ to ROI $j$ passing through the $k$-th ROI, $\kappa_{ij}$ represents the total number of shortest paths between ROI $i$ and ROI $j$.